 - Counselling: Following a motor vehicle accident, many people loathe getting behind the wheel again.
 With the help of a mental health professional like a psychologist, you’ll be able to overcome your fear and get back to your normal routine.
 PTSD often hits those who have been in an accident and by working with a psychologist you’ll be able to work through this issue.

 - Nutrition counselling: After an accident, you may not have much of an appetite or, conversely, have an overactive appetite.
 Whether it is the stress of recovery that is causing you to overeat or the anti-inflammatory medication that is making you nauseous, you’ll work with a nutritionist to ensure you are getting enough vitamins, minerals and fresh foods to give you the strength and energy you need to get back on your feet.

 - Education: The treatment process starts with the physiotherapist but it ends with you.
 Your physiotherapist will provide you with the tools necessary to understand your treatment and teach you things like proper posture, how to lift and bend over without hurting yourself, and what to do when you get back to work.
 They’ll also give you exercises you can do at home.

 The recovery period varies from person to person but research shows that those who are active are able to recover faster and return to their normal activities.
 For this reason it’s important to work with a physiotherapist.
 Do not attempt to recover from a motor vehicle accident by yourself.
 Even if you have no visible injuries, you could have a concussion and your doctor will still suggest physiotherapy to help get you back to your old self.

-Please contact us if you have any questions about injury treatment or to make an appointment with one of our registered physiotherapists.
+Please contact us if you have any questions about Motor Vehicle Accident Injury Treatment or to make an appointment with one of our registered physiotherapists.
 At Focus Physiotherapy, our goal is getting you better and providing a state of the art level of care.